The RJC is pleased to announce that the Lancashire Constabulary Restorative Justice Team has achieved the Training Provider Quality Mark (TPQM).

 Chris Straker, the RJC's interim chief executive, said:

-The RJC is pleased to announce that Durham Restorative Hub has been awarded the Restorative Service Quality Mark (RSQM).
+The RJC is pleased to announce that the Low Secure Forensic and Specialist Services at the Kent & Medway NHS and Social Care Partnership Trust has been awarded the Restorative Service Quality Mark (RSQM).